SamuelEarl/fanny-pack-ui/src/routes/components/calculator/+page.svelte.md

 You can use the `<Calculator>` component along with an input field and show/hide the calculator with a button.

-After a user calculates the total (by pressing the `=` button), the `Insert Result` button is enabled.
+After a user calculates the total (by pressing the `=` button), the `Insert` button is enabled.
 The user can then press that button to insert the total from the calculator into the input field.

 <div class="calc-group">
   <div class="input-btn-group">